PSTC/pstc-jfp/REREVISION.md

 On the other hand, while `Evar` is also a construct in the kernel, they're _supposed_ to all be solved during the pretyping stage before reaching typing in the kernel.
+Since size inference occurs during typing and not pretyping, and we are interested in modelling the size-inferred language, unsolved metavariables are excluded from CIC^*.
+As Section 5.3 suggests, though, size inference may need to occur during pretyping instead to fix some bugs;
+then `Evar`s would need to be handled as well.

 > - p7, l302 "This aligns with Coq’s current behaviour, where list Set is not a subtype of list Type despite the presence of cumulativity where Set is a subtype of Type.".
 Is this issue not partially solved by cumulative inductive types?